GenomicsAotearoa/hts_workshop_mpi/docs/proficiency/2023_proficiency.md

 ## Exercise 1

-Navigate to your instance of the `01_illumina_assembly/` folder.
+Navigate to your instance of the `01_assembly/` folder.
 You have been provided with the following files:

 !!! terminal "code"

     ```
     reads/illumina_R1.fq.gz
     reads/illumina_R2.fq.gz
+    reads/nanopore.fq.gz
     reference/reference.fna
     results/provided_assembly.fna
     ```

 !!! question "Part 1"

-    You are to produce a `slurm` script that uses an approriate assembly tool to assemble the Illumina MiSeq sequences in the `reads/` folder into a draft genome.
+    Create a draft genome assembly from the Illumina sequences from the `reads/` folder using an appropriate assembly tool.

-    >Your script will only need about 10 minutes to complete with 16 CPUs.
+    >This job will take about 10 minutes to complete with 4 CPUs.

 !!! question "Part 2"

+    Create a draft genome assembly from the Oxford Nanopore sequences from the `reads/` folder using an appropriate assembly tool.

+    >This job will take about 3 minutes to complete.

+!!! question "Part 3"

-    Use an appropriate tool to determine assembly statistics for your assembly file and use the file `reference/reference.fna` as your reference genome.
+    Use an appropriate tool to determine assembly statistics for your two assemblies file, using the file `reference/reference.fna` as your reference genome.

-    >If your job does not complete in a reasonable amount of time, you can use the provided `results/provided_assembly.fna` file instead of your own output.
+    >If your assemblies do not complete in a reasonable amount of time, you can use the `results/provided_illumina.fna` `results/provided_nanopore.fna` file instead of your own output.

-    Report the folllowing metrics from your assembly:
+    Report the folllowing metrics for each assembly:

     1. Number of contigs with length greater than or equal than 50 kbp.
-    1. The N50 value for the assembly.
+    1. The number of misassemblies, and the misassembled contig length.
-    1. Number of indels relative to the reference genome.
+    1. Fraction of the reference genome covered in the assemblies.
+    1. The number of indels in each assembly.

 ---

 ## Exercise 2

+Navigate to your instance of the `02_polishing/` folder.
+You have been provided with the following file:

+!!! terminal "code"

+    ```
+    input_sequences.fna
+    ```

+!!! question "Question"

+    You have been provided with a draft assembly of a prokaryotic genome.
+Create predictions of the protein coding regions of the assembly using whichever tool you believe is appropriate.

+---

+## Exercise 3

-Navigate to your instance of the `02_mapping/` folder.
+Navigate to your instance of the `03_mapping/` folder.
 You have been provided with the following files:

 !!! terminal "code"